redspoon/hellow-world/README.md

 # hellow-world
-A new repository to learn about GitHub and collaboration
+A new repository as the first step learning about GitHub